Storage

 Caution

 Data accidentally deleted by your carelessness cannot be restored.
-To prevent data loss and protect important information, backup the storage data regularly.
+To prevent data loss and protect important information, back up the storage data regularly.

 Check storage information

-Storage page
+Storage interface

 server-storage-classic_screen_ko